-When clipping your chicken’s wings you will only be cutting on one side, as this will off-balance your chicken and they won’t be able to fly.
+When you clip your chicken’s wings you will only be cutting on one side, as this will off-balance your chicken and they won’t be able to fly.
 Clipping your chicken’s wing when done properly does not hurt them one bit; it’s like us clipping our nails.
 Once the wing is clipped it won’t look any different when it is tucked back in the remaining feathers.

 - Sharp Scissors

 - Someone to assist you (this can be done alone; it will just take a little longer.)

 Step 1: Catch the chicken that needs to be clipped.
 This can honestly be the hardest step as not all chickens are docile and friendly.
 It makes it easy when the chicken that needs clipping hunches down and lets you pick her up.

 If your chicken is one that doesn’t like to be touched by humans the easiest way to catch her is to corner her in a small space/area.
 To calm your chicken down once caught, turn her over on her back upside down.
 Believe it or not, this calms a chicken down and they become more docile.
 A great time to do this is at night because they are naturally calm and all in one space.

 Step 2: Extend the wing and locate the flight feathers.
 You will need to locate the first 10 feathers called the primary flight feathers.